pingidentity/pingdirectory-go-client/configurationapi/docs/AddJdbcBasedErrorLogPublisherRequest.md

 ### NewAddJdbcBasedErrorLogPublisherRequest

-`func NewAddJdbcBasedErrorLogPublisherRequest(publisherName string, schemas []EnumjdbcBasedErrorLogPublisherSchemaUrn, server string, logFieldMapping string, logTableName string, enabled bool, ) *AddJdbcBasedErrorLogPublisherRequest`
+`func NewAddJdbcBasedErrorLogPublisherRequest(publisherName string, schemas []EnumjdbcBasedErrorLogPublisherSchemaUrn, server string, logFieldMapping string, enabled bool, ) *AddJdbcBasedErrorLogPublisherRequest`

 NewAddJdbcBasedErrorLogPublisherRequest instantiates a new AddJdbcBasedErrorLogPublisherRequest object This constructor will assign default values to properties that have it defined,